bcmullins/bcmullins.github.io/_posts/2019-10-13-measure_theory_resources.md

 ## What's Next?!

-Getting a handle on the basics of measure theory allows one pursue numerous areas of mathematics and its applications.
+Getting a handle on the basics of measure theory allows one to pursue numerous areas of mathematics and its applications.
 Below are some that I find interesting and recommendations for a first dive into each area.

 ### Measure-theoretic Probability